Seasonal Maintenance Tips for Keeping Your Dog Potty Grass Pristine

 Positioning Grass in Shade

 Summer heat can be harsh on real grass, especially when it's exposed to direct sun for long periods.
 Position your tray in a shaded area to protect the grass from excessive heat and dehydration.
 Shade structures, such as canopies, patio umbrellas, or even tall balcony railings, can offer relief from scorching rays.
-This will help your
+This will help your dog's grass pad on the balcony retain moisture longer and keep the surface cooler for your dog’s paws.

 Monitoring Soil Moisture